Solved! Here’s How Long Paint Actually Lasts

 Q: We stored some leftover paint from our living room remodel a few years ago, and now our toddler has decided to use one of our living room walls to showcase his art skills in permanent marker.
 We’d like to roll a fresh coat over that wall, but is that old paint still good?
 How long does paint last?

 A: It might be OK.
 There’s not quite a hard-and-fast rule for how long paint actually lasts, but you can figure out if it’s time to throw it away based on a few important clues.
 Depending on whether or not the can was opened, where you stored it, and what kind of paint it is, you may still be able to use it.

-Look for lumps.
 Like unopened cans of paint, opened cans can also suffer from exposure to temperature extremes.
 The difference?
 Lumps in a partially used can don’t always mean that the paint is unusable.
 A few in a gallon that’s otherwise smooth may indicae that some of the thickened skin on the paint was stirred into the good paint underneath.
-Before using the paint, pour it through a paint strainer (available at paint stores for a couple of bucks) to remove the lumps and proceed as planned.
+Before using the paint, pour it through a paint strainer (available at paint stores, home centers, and online vendors like Amazon) to remove the lumps and proceed as planned.

 A foul or rancid smell, or the presence of mold in the can, means bacteria has contaminated the paint—it’s time to throw it away.
 Dispose of spoiled paint in accordance with your local toxic waste disposal ordinances.

 Store paint the right way to extend its shelf life.